Definition:

 Conclusion:

-Performance Materiality acts as first level of safety measurement for audit team to be alert of the misstatements or errors.
-Performance Materiality number is always less than the Materiality.
+Performance Materiality acts as the first level of safety measurement for the audit team to be alert of misstatements or errors.
+The performance Materiality number is always less than the Materiality.

-We hope this article helped in understanding the Performance materiality, its definition and calculations.
-Let us know your questions in the comments.
+We hope this article helped in understanding the Performance materiality, its definition, and calculations.
+Let us know your questions, if any in the comments.